 Public opinion research and polling (NM, AZ) shows consistently that lobo supporters are in the majority in the southwestern United States.
-By translating the passion that we feel for wolves into action, we can make a real difference in turning Mexican wolf management around towards real success.
+By translating the passion that we feel for wolves into action, we can make a real difference in making sure Mexican wolves succeed.

 This page lists many ways for lobo lovers to be effective advocates for recovery.
-Please feel free to use and share the information here with others who care about the success of Mexican gray wolves!
+Please share the information here with others who care about the success of Mexican gray wolves!

 GET OUT INTO WOLF COUNTRY